alekseivillegas/motopress/readme.txt

 - edit new widgets, posts and pages;
 - make your website responsive and adaptive;

+Check out tailored MotoPress website templates made specifically to be used with the plugin.
 For more information visit [MotoPress](http://www.getmotopress.com)

 == Installation ==